Predicting Critical Heat Flux with Uncertainty Quantification and Domain Generalization Using Conditional Variational Autoencoders and Deep Neural Networks: Conclusions

 In the subsequent domain generalization analysis, the sampled CVAE and DNN ensemble's outputs were then segmented into those inside and outside of the training set's domain to evaluate how their performance changes when extrapolating.
 Both CVAE and DNN models exhibited strong extrapolation capabilities to the data outside the training domain.
-Inside the training domain, the mean error for the CVAE was $1.23$\%, and for DNN ensemble, it was $0.74$\%.
-Outside the training domain, the mean error increased to $1.67$\% for the CVAE model and $1.00$\% for the DNN ensemble.
-Both models performed generally well, with no predictions exceeding a $10$\% absolute relative error within the training domain and less than $1$\% of predictions exceeding this threshold outside the training domain.
+Inside the training domain, the mean error for the CVAE was 7.14\%, and for DNN ensemble, it was 7.69\%.
+Outside the training domain, the mean error increased to 9.09\% for the CVAE model and 11.62\% for the DNN ensemble.
+Both models performed generally well when predicting/generating CHF both inside and outside the training domain.

 Overall, the CVAE generative model has proved to be an effective and reliable approach for generating CHF values, with low variability in predictions and consistent performance even when extrapolating to new domains.
 The UQ capabilities of CVAE are built-in with relative ease in creating multiple samples per input, especially when compared to the multimodel requirements of a DNN ensemble.
 These findings highlight the potential of CVAE for data augmentation applications in nuclear engineering and other fields requiring accurate and reliable predictions with quantified uncertainty.
 In future work, we intend to investigate the potential enhancement of CVAE performance in new domains through the use of transfer learning.
 It may also be worthwhile to explore the application of other deep generative techniques, such as diffusion models, for data augmentation.